 If your wedding is scheduled in the near future, it’s important to get the word out ASAP so guests can adjust their plans accordingly.

 What about my wedding shower and bachelorette party?
-Should I cancel those, too?
+Should I postpone those, too?

 You might have other fun events like your bridal shower or your bachelorette party on the calendar in the coming weeks and months.